gromacs/gromacs/docs/dev-manual/tools.md

 <dt>include directive checker</dt>
 <dd>In its present form, the above include sorter script cannot be conveniently
 applied in `uncrustify.sh`.
-To check for issues, it is instead integrated into a `doc-check` build target.
+To check for issues, it is instead integrated into a `check-source` build target.
 When this target is built, it also checks for include formatting issues.
 Internally, it uses the sorter script.
 This check is run in Jenkins as part of the Documentation job.
 Details for the checking mechanism are on a separate page (common for several